 Candidates currently in an ACGME-approved fellowship in a field related to Obstetrics and Gynecology may collect cases during their fellowship for the Certifying Examination.
 Cases that are part of their fellowship may be used if the candidate was responsible for a major portion of the case.
 In addition, moonlighting cases may be collected during fellowship and may be listed as collected during fellowship under the appropriate category.
-Candidates may collect cases from anytime during fellowship and the collection can span the entire fellowship in order to meet the minimum required numbers.
+Candidates may collect cases from any time during fellowship, and the collection can span the entire fellowship in order to meet the minimum required numbers.
 They should indicate the dates of collection on the case list but should list them only as fellowship cases.

-Candidates currently in a fellowship that is not ACGME-accredited, but is in a field related to Obstetrics and Gynecology, may collect cases during fellowship but must have full and unrestricted privileges to practice in the hospital from which they are collecting cases.
+Candidates currently in a fellowship that is not ACGME-accredited, may collect cases during fellowship but must have full and unrestricted privileges to practice in the hospital from which they are collecting cases.
 The collection time can span over the entire fellowship to meet the minimum required numbers.
 They should indicate the dates of collection on the case list but should only list them as fellowship cases.